Skip to main content

 This combination is referred to as the Test Definition in Agile Test and can be found just below the Description area of the test case ticket.
 The Summary of each test case issue is based on the value of the name attribute.

-In Robot XML report, executed test cases are marked with <status> elements containing status attribute inside blocks of <kw>.
+In the Robot Framework report, test case status is calculated based on the status properties of the <status> of the testtag.
+In Robot XML report, executed test cases are marked with <status> elements containing the status attribute inside blocks of <kw>.

 <kw name="Open Browser" library="SeleniumLibrary">